-- A. To provide for the orderly and functional arrangement of land uses and buildings; - B. To establish standards for the orderly development or redevelopment of geographic areas within the City; - C. To facilitate the adequate and economical provision of transportation, water, sewage disposal, stormwater drainage, schools, parks, and other public facilities; - D. To conserve and protect natural resources including prime agricultural land, mineral resources, and areas of scientific interest; - E. To permit public involvement in the planning of private land uses which have the potential for significant impact on the use and enjoyment of surrounding property or on the public resources and facilities of the City of Bloomington; - F. To secure for the public, locations for housing, employment, shopping, education, and recreation that are adequate in terms of health, safety, convenience and number; - G. To conserve and protect the taxable value of land and buildings;
+- A. To provide for the orderly and functional arrangement of land uses and buildings; - B. To establish standards for the orderly development or redevelopment of geographic areas within the City; - C. To facilitate the adequate and economical provision of transportation, water, sewage disposal, storm water drainage, schools, parks and other public facilities; - D. To conserve and protect natural resources including prime agricultural land, mineral resources and areas of scientific interest; - E. To permit public involvement in the planning of private land uses which have the potential for significant impact on the use and enjoyment of surrounding property or on the public resources and facilities of the City of Bloomington; - F. To secure for the public, locations for housing, employment, shopping, education and recreation that are adequate in terms of health, safety, convenience and number;